AH-Tran/PubMed_Wikibase/README.md

 ```
 Automated creation and filling of a new wikibase instance with PubMed metadata and MeSH terms.
 ```
+* Automated inserts into a fresh Wikibase instance
+* Scripts for automated property and item creation given a csv

 ## Table of contents
 - [How to use](#how-to-use)
   * [Installation](#installation)